 The Pantry and Closet together comprise a not-for-profit organization sponsored by various Batavia churches and the community at large.
 Its purpose is to provide food, non-food household and personal items, and clothing for those individuals and families residing in Batavia and Batavia Township who are in need.
 The Pantry’s not-for-profit operations fall under the “The Federal Bill Emerson Good Samaritan Food Donation Act” of 1996 which clarifies that clients accept all donations with a clear understanding that they will hold harmless the Pantry, its directors, staff, volunteers, and suppliers.

-If you have questions not answered on the FAQs page you can contact us by sending an email to email@example.com.
-You can also send your query by clicking on the envelope icon at the bottom right of any page.
+If you have questions not answered on the FAQs page you can contact us by clicking on the envelope icon at the bottom right of any page.
 This will pop up a Contact Form allowing you to enter your contact information and your question.
+The Pantry staff will respond promptly.
 You can also contact the Food Pantry or Clothes Closet directly by calling on the phone numbers listed on the right.
 Please be aware that the line is staffed during the hours the Pantry and Clothes Closet are open, at all other times you can leave a message and the Pantry staff will respond at their earliest convenience.

 The Batavia Interfaith Food Pantry came into being as a result of the economic recession in 1981.
 Batavia churches were receiving many requests for food by residents who were unemployed and unable to provide for their families.
 In response to those needs, on November 26, 1981, the Ministerial Association called together a special meeting of representatives and pastors to discuss ways to establish a central operation where people could come to receive food assistance.